Foreign relations of Syria: Africa

-Syria has relations with Angola, Cameroon, Eritrea, Ethiopia, Kenya, Mali, Mozambique, Niger, Nigeria, Senegal, South Africa, Uganda, Tanzania and Zimbabwe.

 Americas

-Syria has diplomatic relations with most Central and South American countries such as Antigua and Barbuda, Argentina, Bolivia, Brazil, Chile, Cuba, Ecuador, El Salvador, Grenada, Guatemala, Guyana, Nicaragua, Panama, Paraguay, Peru, Saint Vincent and the Grenadines, Saint Lucia, Federation of Saint Kitts and Nevis, Suriname, Uruguay and Venezuela.
+Syria has diplomatic relations with most Central and South American countries such as Antigua and Barbuda, Argentina, Bolivia, Brazil, Chile, Cuba, Ecuador, El Salvador, Grenada, Guatemala, Guyana, Nicaragua, Panama, Paraguay, Peru, Saint Lucia, Suriname, Uruguay and Venezuela.

-Asia
+Asia and Oceania

 Syria's relations with the Arab world were strained by its support for Iran during the Iran–Iraq War, which began in 1980.
 With the end of the war in August 1988, Syria began a slow process of reintegration with the other Arab states.
 In 1989, it joined with the rest of the Arab world in readmitting Egypt to the 19th Arab League Summit at Casablanca.

 This decision, prompted in part by Syria's need for Arab League support of its own position in Lebanon, marked the end of the Syrian-led opposition to Egypt and the 1977–79 Sadat initiatives toward Israel, as well as the Camp David Accords.
 It coincided with the end of the 10-year Arab subsidy to Syria and other front-line Arab countries pledged at Baghdad in 1978.
 Syria re-established full diplomatic relations with Egypt in 1989.
 In the 1990–1991 Gulf War, Syria joined other Arab states in the US-led multinational coalition against Iraq.
 In 1998, Syria began a slow rapprochement with Iraq, driven primarily by economic needs.
 In this period, Syria continued to play an active pan-Arab role, which intensified as the Israel-Palestine peace process collapsed in September 2000 with the start of the second Palestinian uprising (Intifada) against Israel.
 Though it voted in favor of UNSCR 1441 in 2002, Syria was against coalition military action in Iraq in 2003.
 However, the Syrian government accepted UNSCR 1483 (after being absent for the actual vote), which lifted sanctions on Iraq and established a framework to assist the Iraqi people in determining their political future and rebuilding their economy.

-After the Syrian revolution in 2011, much of the Middle East condemned Syria's handling of the civil uprising, with only a few countries in the Middle East supporting Syria, most notably Iran, Iraq and Lebanon.
+After start of the war in 2011, much of the Middle East condemned Syria's handling of the civil uprising, with only a few countries in the Middle East supporting Syria, most notably Iran, Iraq and Lebanon.

 Europe

+The Czech Republic and Austria were the only European Union countries which never closed its embasies in Damascus throughout the Syrian civil war.
 Greece and Cyprus re-established diplomatic relations with Syria and opened their embassies in 2021, making them the first EU countries to do so.

-According to the Syrian state news agency, in November 2021, during a visit to the Syrian pavilion at Expo 2020 in Dubai, the ministerial delegation of Slovenia confirmed unofficially its interest in re-establishing relations with Syria.
+Bulgaria, Hungary and Romania appointed a chargé d'affaires to their diplomatic missions in the country.
+In July 2024, Italy decided to re-establish relations with Syria, appoint its special envoy and chargé d'affaires to the country and reopen its embassy in Damascus.
+Following the fall of the Assad regime, Germany and France became the first European Union countries to visit Damascus.
+On 16 January 2025, Spain reopened its Embassy in Damascus.
+On 20 March 2025, Germany reopened its Embassy in Damascus.